Pakistan women's cricket team in South Africa in 2025–26

-The Pakistan women's cricket team is scheduled to tour South Africa in February and March 2026 to play the South Africa women's cricket team.
-The tour will consist of three One Day International (ODI) and three Twenty20 International (T20I) matches.
-The ODI series will form part of the 2025–2029 ICC Women's Championship.
+The Pakistan women's cricket team toured South Africa in February and March 2026 to play the South Africa women's cricket team.
+The tour consisted of three One Day International (ODI) and three Twenty20 International (T20I) matches.
+The ODI series formed part of the 2025–2029 ICC Women's Championship.
 In March 2025, the Cricket South Africa (CSA) confirmed the fixtures for the tour, as a part of the 2025 home international season.

+On 3 February 2026, the venue for the 3rd WT20I was changed to Willowmoore Park in Benoni.